datacentricdesign/wheelchair-design-platform/docs/workshops/GettingStarted.md

 ![Flowchart Push Button](images/check_python_version.png)

-If the command results are 'Command Not found' (or equivalent message or a previous version of python), you need to install Python 3.
+If the command results are 'Command Not found' (or an equivalent message), you need to install Python 3.
 Otherwise, skip to section 2.2.

 ### 2.1 Install Python